You are here

 Ohio State engineers trying to reverse suicide rates through technology

 With suicides increasing at alarming rates in America, scientists at The Ohio State University are trying to reverse the trend through collaboration across scientific boundaries.

-With a keen eye on adapting engineering and technology models toward mental health and wellness, faculty and students at Ohio State are already earning accolades for their research in this realm.
+With a keen eye on adapting engineering and technology models toward mental health and wellness issues, faculty and students at Ohio State are already earning accolades for their research in this realm.

-Ohio State Electrical and Computer Engineering Ph.D. scholar Hugo Gonzalez Villasanti recently earned the highest honor given by the university to a student – a Presidential Fellowship.
+Ohio State Electrical and Computer Engineering Ph.D. scholar Hugo Gonzalez Villasanti recently won the highest honor given by the university to a student – a Presidential Fellowship.

 Villasanti is developing a framework for technology-assisted neural and sensory stimulation therapies using virtual and augmented reality.
 Specifically, he is trying to find ways to treat depressive and bipolar disorders, which are dangerously pervasive worldwide.

 “It’s so prevalent.
 It is costing society over $1 trillion worldwide per year.
 Think about $1 trillion per year, how many lives are lost to suicide.
 A multi-disciplinary perspective is needed to analyze this challenge,” he said.